-Command Description Basic Options Menu Comm nands for all Views Configure VHDL Compiler Opens the Implementation Options dialog box where you can set the top-level entity and the encoding method for enumerated types.
+Command Description Basic Options Menu Comn nands for all Views Configure VHDL Compiler Opens the Implementation Options dialog box where you can set the top-level entity and the encoding method for enumerated types.
 State-machine encoding is automatically determined by the FSM compiler or FSM explorer, or you can specify it explicitly using the syn_encoding attribute.
-See in the User GuideImplementation Options Command, on page 342 .
+See Implementation Options Command, on page 346.
 Configure Verilog Compiler Opens the Implementation Options dialog box where you can specify the top-level module and the include search path.
-See in the User GuideImplementation Options Command , on page 342.
+See Implementation Options Command, on page 346.
 Configure Parallel or Compile Point Process Lets you specify the maximum number of parallel synthesis jobs that can be run and how errors are treated, for example with compile points.
-See Configure Parallel or Compile Point Process Command, on page 421.
+See Configure Parallel or Compile Point Process Command, on page 426.
 Toolbars Lets you customize the toolbars.
 Project View Options Sets options for organizing files in the Project view.
-See Project View Options Command, on page 425.
+See Project View Options Command, on page 430.
 Editor Options Sets your Text Editor syntax coloring, font, and tabs.
-See Editor Options Command, on page 432.
+See Editor Options Command, on page 437.
 P&R Environment Options Displays the environmental variable options set for the place-and-route tool.
-See Place and Route Environment Options Command, on page 435.
+See Place and Route Environment Options Command, on page 440.

 Command Description Configure 3rd Party Tool Options Lets you invoke third-party tools, for example to modify the files generated or debug problems from the EDK tool within the FPGA synthesis products.
-See Configure 3rd Party Tools Options Command, on page 436.
+See Configure 3rd Party Tools Options Command, on page 441.
 Project Status Page Location Saves the current project status to a location of your choice.
-See Project Status Page Location, on page 437.
+See Project Status Page Location, on page 442.
 HDL Analyst Options Sets display preferences for New HDL Analyst schematics (RTL and Technology views).
-See HDL Analyst Options Command, on page 439.
+See HDL Analyst Options Command, on page 444.
 Standard HDL Analyst Options Sets display preferences for HDL Analyst schematics (RTL and Technology views).
-See Standard HDL Analyst Options Command, on page 440.
+See Standard HDL Analyst Options Command, on page 445.
 Configure External Programs Lets you set browser and Acrobat Reader options on Linux platforms.
-See Configure External Programs Command, on page 449.
+See Configure External Programs Command, on page 454.
 Options Menu Commands Specifically for the Project View Configure Identify Launch If Identify software is not properly installed, you might run into problems when you try to launch it from the synthesis tools.
 Use the Configure Identify Launch dialog box to help you resolve these issues.
-For guidelines to follow, see Handling Problems with Launching Identify, on page 558 in the User Guide .
+For guidelines to follow, see Handling Problems with Launching Identify, on page 560 in the User Guide.